opf/openproject/docs/user-guide/members/README.md

 ### Is it possible to change the number of users in OpenProject?
 You can always increase the number of users.
 The number of users can be increased in steps of 5 (e.g. you could start with 5 users and then increase the number of users to 10 users).
 You can purchase the Enterprise Edition from [here](https://www.openproject.org/enterprise-edition/).
 Simply click on the button "Book now" and follow the steps.
 A reduction in the number of users would take effect after the current service period.

+### Do you have OpenProject guest accounts?

+Currently, all users working in the OpenProject Enterprise Edition need a license in order to access OpenProject.
+Regarding payments we only count the active (not blocked) users.